(I may earn a small commission on the products linked to in this post.)

 Essential oils can be extracted from the plant in a variety of ways but the most common method is through distillation.
 Most essential oils are in the plant’s oil glands, veins, and hairs.

-Any disturbance during harvest could reduce the amount of oil extracted.
-Plant harvesting to processing is a delicate time where quality and quantity of oil can vary.
+Any disturbance during harvest could reduce the amount of oil extracted so plant harvesting is a delicate time where quality and quantity of oil can vary.

 Other essential oils are used in aromatherapy to assist with relaxation, meditation, and for use in household DIY air fresheners, however, skin contact or ingestion of many essential oils can cause harmful skin, breathing, and internal reactions.